 Truth be told the show suffered from the same horrible blight of unimaginative blandness that affected almost all network television of the day, especially anything bearing the name of Aaron Spelling.
 Plus the suits at all three networks had a notorious and very intense hatred of all things SF/fantasy/horror related.
 But those crafty writers did try on occasion to push back against the anti-imaginative edicts of the suits and when the show was allowed to stray into “Twilight Zone”/Outer Limits” territory, it was actually quite good.

 Fifth, and most important of all, what “Fantasy Island” brings to mind is the guest stars.
 This (like “The Love Boat”) was a showcase for actors with all sorts of agendas, albeit wanting to be seen by prospective producers and casting agents, or merely needing a paycheck.
-Whatever the motivation behind their appearance, the guest stars listed below breathe life into any episode they appear, and also seem to choose the best scripts.
+Whatever the motivation behind their appearance, the guest stars listed below breathe life into any episode they appear, and they also seem to choose the better scripts.

 So here are my top ten “Fantasy Island” guest stars.
 When I see any of these names in the opening credits (always “in alphabetical order”), I toss aside the remote and commit to the whole hour.